abu-tuqa/task-cli/README.md

 # task-cli
 task-cli is a simple tool used to have a lightweight TODO list.
 Hate electron?
 Got bored of BIG TECH companies having the 'best' TODO list apps?
+Have ADHD?
 This is your tool.
 It runs at your terminal, uses simple commands (task new/finish/list) and runs on Lua.

 Available commands are:
 ### task new